jcpeeps/RuDASA-2024/markdown/resources/resource/rural/rural-organisations.md

 ## Centres for Rural Health

 ### Ukwanda Centre for Rural Health
-The [Ukwanda Centre for Rural Health](https://blogs.sun.ac.za/ukwanda/) vision is to train health care professionals with applicable knowledge and hands on experience of the health issues facing rural and underserved communities.
+The [Ukwanda Centre for Rural Health (Broken Link)](https://blogs.sun.ac.za/ukwanda/) vision is to train health care professionals with applicable knowledge and hands on experience of the health issues facing rural and underserved communities.
 Ukwanda’s mission is to focus on making a difference to rural health care through empowering students, health workers and communities for wellness.

 ### Wits Centre for Rural Health
 The [Wits Centre for Rural Health (CRH)](https://www.wits.ac.za/health/research-entities/centre-for-rural-health/about-us/about-us/) is an academic centre with a particular focus on 4 key areas of rural health advocacy, teaching, research and policy through support and sustainability.
 Together with partnerships and communities, the CRH aims to foster high quality rural health care through:Service Training Advocacy Research, and Sustainable growth.